Wevel/ExperiarSoC/docs/Testing/Testing.md

 - Program Counter
 	- Write to program counter
 	- Check that the program counter is correct
+	- Write NOP for step (this does require instruction reads to work)
 	- Step core
+	- Check that the program counter is correct
+	- Jump the program counter
-	- Check that program counter is correct
+	- Check that the program counter is correct
+	- Free run the program counter
+	- Check that the program counter increases
 	- Set GPIO high if pass
 - Registers
 	- Write to r0, r1, r2